Marcelo Bielsa: 2018–19

 Before a 2–0 victory over Derby County on 11 January 2019, which increased Leeds' lead at the top of the table, in the match build-up Bielsa admitted he had sent a spy to the Derby training ground, after reports emerged that a man was spotted the previous day outside their training ground.
 Derby manager Frank Lampard was critical of Bielsa's method.
 On 12 January, Leeds United released a statement.
 Tottenham Hotspur manager Mauricio Pochettino described the incident as "not a big deal" and commonplace in Argentina.
 Manchester City manager Pep Guardiola, when asked about Bielsa due to his scouting methods, described him as "the best" and said "everyone who works with him is a better player and the teams are better.
 That's why he's a special manager and special person".
 On 15 January, the EFL announced they would be investigating.
 With intense media scrutiny on what was coined 'Spygate', dividing opinion, on 16 January 2019, Bielsa announced a press briefing, where he gave an analysis of his research, detailing his meticulousness, thoroughness and preparation over his opponents, with some journalists describing it as a 'coaching masterclass' and 'genius'.
-Bielsa's 'Spygate' saga was resolved on the 18 February, when Leeds were fined £200,000 by the EFL for breach of a portion of Rule 3.4 of EFL Regulations ("In all matters and transactions relating to The League each Club shall behave towards each other Club and The League with the utmost good faith.), with the EFL announcing a new rule, that teams could not watch opposition training up to 72 hours before a game.
-It was revealed by Bielsa, that he paid the £200,000 fine out of his own pocket.
+Bielsa's 'Spygate' saga was resolved on 18 February, when Leeds were fined £200,000 by the EFL for breach of a portion of Rule 3.4 of EFL Regulations ("In all matters and transactions relating to The League each Club shall behave towards each other Club and The League with the utmost good faith.), with the EFL announcing a new rule, that teams could not watch opposition training up to 72 hours before a game.
+Bielsa paid the £200,000 fine out of his own pocket.

 With Leeds in second place with just four games to go, and thus in the automatic promotion position ahead of rivals Sheffield United, on 19 April, Leeds lost in a shock 1–2 defeat against relegation-threatened Wigan Athletic, with Leeds playing 70 minutes against ten men after Wigan had Cédric Kipré sent off.
 The result proved costly, as Sheffield United overtook them on goal difference.